-The first case was reported on 3rd April 2020
+The first case was reported on 3r April 2020

-- Closure of all air, ground and maritime Libyan borders for a period of three weeks (with possible extension). - Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited. - Large public gatherings have been banned. - 470 inmates from local and regional prisons have been freed to reduce the risk of infections. - After the expiry of the 24 hours curfew on 24th April, partial curfew from 6 p.m.
-6 a.m. in the west for 10 days.
-In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m. - A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad. - The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets but bakeries and some shops remain open to meet people's needs - Points of entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras Ijdier, Wazen and Msaed. - Testing is being undertaken for truck drivers who are travelling over the Tunisian/Libyan border with drivers required stay for 14 days in Zwara for quarantine. - Authorities in both the West and East have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey). - Returning citizen are tested and allowed to quarantine at home for 14 days.

-- Cargo transportation exempted from ban - No penalties will apply to the late filing of corporate income tax, personal income tax and stamp duty returns. - Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin. - Joint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established.

-Coordinating Ministry (National Contact Points) Ministry of Economy and Industry P.O.
-Box 4779 TRIPOLI, LIBYA

-Cell: +218 928 344531, Fax: +218 214 831394, Email: libya zambia@yahoo.com
+Closure of all air, ground and maritime Libyan borders for a period of three • weeks (with possible extension).
+Preventive Prayers in mosques have been cancelled, schools and universities have been Measures in closed for two weeks and public gatherings limited.
+Place Reopening of restaurants and cafés from 7th July 2020 on under strict conditions.
+A primary healthcare centre in the Gergaresh neighbourhood of Tripoli - serving a catchment area of at least 30,000 people, including high concentrations of refugees and migrants from sub-Saharan Africa - has re-opened as from 15th July 2020 to deal with the rising numbers of COVID-19 cases.
+Large public gatherings have been banned.
+470 inmates from local and regional prisons have been freed to reduce the risk of infections.
+Starting on 31st July 2020 the Government of National Accord based in Tripoli to imposes a total lockdown in areas that it controls for a period of 5 days.
+The lock down will replace the previous curfew that had been in place from 9 pm - 6am.
+In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m.
+A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad.
+The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets, but bakeries and some shops remain open to meet people's needs.
+Points of Entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras Ijdier, Wazen and Msaed.
+Testing is being undertaken for truck drivers who are travelling over the Tunisian/Libyan border with drivers required stay for 14 days in Zwara for quarantine.
+Authorities in both the West and East have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey).
+Returning citizen are tested and allowed to guarantine at home for 14 days. .
+Cargo transportation exempted from ban Trade No penalties will apply to the late filing of corporate income tax, personal income Facilitation / tax and stamp duty returns.
+Business Customs and Revenue authorities are facilitating continuity of business by Support implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of oriain.
+Joint mechanism on export of goods between Libya and Tunisia through the . border of Ras Ajbir established.
+Ministry of Economy and Industry Coordinating P.O.
+Box 4779 Ministry TRIPOLI, LIBYA (National Cell: +218 928 344531, Fax: +218 214 831394, Email: libya_zambia@yahoo.com Contact Points) Ministry of Foreign Affairs.
+Minister